vikejs/vike/readme.md

 // The `contextProps` are available only on the server; only the `pageProps`
 // are serialized and passed to the browser. function setPageProps({ contextProps }) {
-  // We remove data we don't need in order to minimize what it sent over the network const { title, release_date, director } = contextProps.movie const movie = { title, release_date, director }
+  // We select only the data we need in order to minimize what it sent over the network const { title, release_date, director } = contextProps.movie const movie = { title, release_date, director }
   return { movie }